robachowyk/PhD-research/README.md

         ├── ate
         └── variance
 ```
+We can see the evolution of the estimated variance of the treatment effect and the evolution of the estimated average treatment effect through the linked records sets.
+Linked records sets (on the x-axis) are in decreasing order of links confidence which means that the first set (0) relies almost only on true links and in other sets we add more and more recorded links (which are less and less true links).

+Solid blue lines represent the average evolution through the sets for 10 rounds (of simulating data + applying MEV algorithm), surounding shaded areas represent the 95% confidence intervals (over the 10 rounds) through the sets of linked records.
+Solid orange line represents the treatment effect value we are trying to recover.
-We first observe that the algorithm does not work in a non-fixed treatment effect setting (when treatment effect is different for each individual).

-We then notice an elbow on the variance plots that points out the best average treatment effect estimation, that we get for an early set (relying almost only on true links).
+We first observe that the algorithm works in a non-fixed treatment effect setting (when treatment effect is different for each individual) although the paper has been written in a fixed treatment effect context.
+We then notice an elbow on the variance plots (for both designs fixed and non-fixed treatment effect) that points out the best average treatment effect estimation, which we get for an early set (relying almost only on true links).